13 Things To Do In Ramadan

 'Whoever stands in the night prayer during Ramadan out of faith and seeking his reward, then all of his previous sins will be forgiven.'
 (Bukhari)

 At the end of Ramadan, every Muslim makes a special payment called Zakat ul Fitr, commonly known as Fitrana.
 It is used to make food provisions available to those in need during Eid, ensuring nobody is excluded from the blessings of the occasion.
-We accept Fitrana for feeding cancer patients in need at Shaukat Khanum Hospitals.
 The recommended minimum amount is around £6 per person this year.

 'Allah's Apostle made it incumbent on all the slave or free Muslims, male or female, to pay one Sa' of dates or barley as Zakat ul-Fitr.'
 (Bukhari)

-Pay Fitrana £6 Ramadan Appeal Calculate your Zakat Pay your Zakat Feed a Cancer Patient With your Zakat
+Donate Fitrana £6 Ramadan 2026 Appeal Calculate Zakat Donate Zakat Feed The Needy With Zakat

 Back to Latest News